Kartikey0205/Frontend-Development-Bootcamp/Readme.md

 > In this I had learned how to use gradient stuff and line-through on whole todo.

 ##### _**Click here to checkout your Todo**_ [Todo](https://kartikey0205.github.io/Frontend-Development-Bootcamp/Project4-Todo-List/)

+---

+### Project 5 -- Technical Landing

+_**This project is made up of HTML5 and CSS3 and very first time Bootstrap framework is used here! .
+This is a just one page preview and made this so that I can understand the concept how to use Bootstrap in my file.**_

+> In this I had learned how to use Bootstrap framework stuff and how to debug its code and change its styling by inspecting!.

+##### _**Click here to checkout Technical Landing**_ [Todo](https://kartikey0205.github.io/Frontend-Development-Bootcamp/Project5-Technical-Landing/)